Medusas71/Sailing-In-Space/README.md

 * Only go by videos that you have watched throughout the course
   * For example, only use Bootstrap 4 as Bootstrap 5 is not supported by Code Institute
 * There is so much to learn
-  * It takes time to introduce new features, it isn't as simple as copying and pasting code from Bootstrap and other sources.
+  * It takes time to introduce new features, it isn't as simple as copying and pasting code from Bootstrap and other sources
+  * Don't forget to commit after an introduction of an item.
+I get too excited learning and playing that I forget to commit regularly

 [Back to Table of Contents](#table-of-contents)